 - Sixx:AM draws a lot of inspiration from the horrible things Nikki Sixx did back in his Mötley Crüe days.

-- Mötley Crüe themselves spends a lot of time singing about getting high and/or laid because of their fame.
+- Mötley Crüe themselves spend a lot of time singing about getting high and/or laid because of their fame.

 - Metallica's "Some Kind of Monster" documentary covers this, though with the inversion of showing an older, wiser version of Metallica that had outgrown their wild hedonistic early years and now basically was all corporate-like (to the point of hiring a therapist to help the band co-exist) and largely being a bunch of middle-aged family men desperately trying to come up with a comeback album that would make the world love them again.
 They had to try twice for the comeback.

 - The downfall of Savatage's Streets: A Rock Opera's main character DT Jesus.
-A drug dealer turned rock star, the fame and the eventual drug abuse are explicitly part of his story.
-The sex can only be assumed, but the man made millions and was a house-hold name...
+A drug dealer turned rock star, the fame and eventual drug abuse are explicitly part of his story.
+The sex can only be assumed, but the man made millions and was a household name...

 - The phrase itself was referenced by the Propellerheads' Decksanddrumsandrockandroll.